Hendrix-CS/csci151/projects/arrays.md

 To **Partially Complete** this project, your project must
 * be free of syntactic errors preventing compilation,
-* have a Main class performing keyboard input,
-* have a Main class performing screen output,
+* have a `Main` class that:
+  * receives input from the keyboard and
+  * displays text output on the screen,
 * use an array, and
 * use at least one class besides Main that has a natural mapping to the problem domain.

 To **Complete** this project, the project must,
 * work as intented (no bugs or missing elements)